 Modeling to students several times how to read the script before they practice it with their peers or by themselves is very important.
 They need to hear the expressions and tones of the different characters in the script.

 They may also have questions about the pronunciation of words in italics or words written in parenthesis.

-These are great teachable moments!
+These are great teachable moments.

 After modeling for students, do the readers’ theater as a “shared reading” with the whole class.

 Shared reading is reading the play with students.
-Because this is practice, they can read from their desks.

 How often you read the script with your class depends on their specific academic needs.